Alocasia 'Regal Shield' Care Indoors, Common Problems and their Remedies

 Remove the leaves by cutting at the base with a sterilized knife or pair of scissors to avoid disease transimission.
 Take care not to injure the new leaves that are forming.

-Alocasia 'Regal Shield' can be propagated by plant division at the beginning of the growing season.
+Alocasia 'Regal Shield' is propagated by plant division at the beginning of the growing season (spring) when the plant is actively growing.

 Alocasia 'Regal Shield', Regal Shield Elephant Ear